standardebooks/manual/8-typography.rst

 		</blockquote>

 #.
 Words that are in a non-English “alien” language (i.e. one that is made up, like in a science fiction or fantasy work) are italicized and given an IETF language tag in a custom namespace.
-Custom namespaces begin consist of :value:`x-TAG`, where :value:`TAG` is a custom descriptor of 8 characters or less.
+Custom namespaces consist of :value:`x-TAG`, where :value:`TAG` is a custom descriptor of 8 characters or less.

 	.. code:: html